+(vii) Costs.
+The costs of implementing the alternative.
+Do not include the costs of redeveloping the site.
+Include the following costs:

+(A) Construction costs, such as pre-construction engineering design and permitting, physical construction (including labor, equipment, and materials), compliance monitoring during construction (including sampling and analysis), construction management, establishment of institutional controls, regulatory oversight, and quality assurance and quality control; and

+(B) Post-construction costs, such as operation and maintenance activities necessary to maintain the effectiveness of a constructed cleanup action component, replacement or repair of equipment (including labor, equipment, and materials), permit renewal, compliance monitoring (including sampling and analysis), maintaining institutional controls, financial assurances, periodic reviews, post-construction management, and regulatory oversight.

+(I) Design life.
+Estimate the design life of cleanup action components, including engineered controls.
+If the period of time in which a component is needed exceeds the design life of the component, include the cost of replacing or repairing the component in the cost estimate.

+(II) Present worth.
+If present worth analysis is used to estimate future costs, consider both of the following:

+Discount rate.
+If project costs do not exceed thirty years, use the current U.S. Treasury interest rate for bonds of comparable maturity to the period of analysis.
+If project costs exceed thirty years, use the current U.S. Treasury thirty-year interest rate.

+Inflation of construction and maintenance costs.
+Use an appropriate construction cost index.

 WAC 173-340-370 Expectations for cleanup actions

-The department has the following expectations for the development of cleanup action alternatives under WAC 173-340-350 and the selection of cleanup actions under WAC 173-340-360.
-These expectations represent the types of cleanup actions the department considers likely results of the remedy selection process described in WAC 173-340-350 through 173-340-360; however, the department recognizes that there may be some sites where cleanup actions conforming to these expectations are not appropriate.
-Also, selecting a cleanup action that meets these expectations shall not be used as a substitute for selecting a cleanup action under the remedy selection process described in WAC 173-340-350 through 173-340-360.
+Ecology has the following expectations for cleanup actions.
+The expectations represent the likely results of the remedy selection process described in WAC 173-340-350 through 173-340-390.
+Ecology recognizes that conformance with the expectations may not be appropriate at some sites.
+Selecting a cleanup action conforming to the expectations is not a substitute for conducting a feasibility study.
+The expectations must be considered when evaluating cleanup action alternatives in the feasibility study.
+Any non-conformance of the preferred cleanup action alternative to the expectations must be documented and explained in the feasibility study report.

-(1) The department expects that treatment technologies will be emphasized at sites containing liquid wastes, areas contaminated with high concentrations of hazardous substances, highly mobile materials, and/or discrete areas of hazardous substances that lend themselves to treatment.
+(1) Ecology expects that treatment technologies will be emphasized at sites containing liquid wastes, areas contaminated with high concentrations of hazardous substances, highly mobile materials, and/or discrete areas of hazardous substances that lend themselves to treatment.

-(2) To minimize the need for long-term management of contaminated materials, the department expects that all hazardous substances will be destroyed, detoxified, and/or removed to concentrations below cleanup levels throughout sites containing small volumes of hazardous substances.
+(2) To minimize the need for long-term management of contaminated materials, Ecology expects that all hazardous substances will be destroyed, detoxified, and/or removed to concentrations below cleanup levels throughout sites containing small volumes of hazardous substances.

-(3) The department recognizes the need to use engineering controls, such as containment, for sites or portions of sites that contain large volumes of materials with relatively low levels of hazardous substances where treatment is impracticable.
+(3) Ecology recognizes the need to use engineering controls, such as containment, for sites or portions of sites that contain large volumes of materials with relatively low levels of hazardous substances where treatment is impracticable.

-(4) In order to minimize the potential for migration of hazardous substances, the department expects that active measures will be taken to prevent precipitation and subsequent runoff from coming into contact with contaminated soils and waste materials.
-When such measures are impracticable, such as during active cleanup, the department expects that site runoff will be contained and treated prior to release from the site.
+(4) To minimize the potential for migration of hazardous substances, Ecology expects that active measures will be taken to prevent precipitation and subsequent runoff from coming into contact with contaminated soils and waste materials.
+When such measures are impracticable, such as during active cleanup, Ecology expects that site runoff will be contained and treated prior to release from the site.

-(5) The department expects that when hazardous substances remain on-site at concentrations which exceed cleanup levels, those hazardous substances will be consolidated to the maximum extent practicable where needed to minimize the potential for direct contact and migration of hazardous substances;
+(5) Ecology expects that when hazardous substances remain on-site at concentrations exceeding cleanup levels, those hazardous substances will be consolidated to the maximum extent practicable where needed to minimize the potential for direct contact and migration of hazardous substances.